Nivanglus/Epsilon-Rules/Rules.md

   We're all about having fun here, so we keep the rules pretty limited, don't make us change that.
 Attempts to circumvent the rules through loopholes or through attempts at rule lawyering will result in finding yourself returned to a safehub.
 Please don't be a pain in the ass.

 ## Contents

-I. The Big 4
+- The Big 4
-II.
-General Conduct
+- General Conduct
-III.
-Infantry Weapons
+- Infantry Weapons
-IV.
-Vehicles
+- Vehicles
-V. Deployables
+- Deployables
-VI.
-Banned Equipment
+- Banned Equipment

 ## The Big 4